-Manage a UK company?
+Managing a UK company

-Before the Companies Act 2006 came into force a company’s memorandum included provisions which now fall within the articles, including any restrictions on what the company could do.
-For companies formed before 1 October 2009 these restrictions are now treated as being part of the articles of association and not the memorandum.
+Before the Companies Act 2006 came into force a company’s memorandum included provisions which now fall within the articles of association, including any restrictions on what the company could do.
+For companies formed before 1 October 2009 these restrictions are now treated as being part of the articles and not the memorandum.